On quadri-bialgebras: Introduction

 The paper is organized as follows.
-In Section 2, we recall some basic facts on dendriform dialgebras and quadri-algebras.
-In Section 3, we introduce the notion of Manin triple of dendriform dialgebras associated to a nondegenerate 2-cocycle and then interpret it in terms of matched pairs of dendriform dialgebras.
-In Section 4, we introduce the notion of Manin triple of quadri-algebras associated to a nondegenerate invariant bilinear form and then interpret it in terms of matched pairs of quadri-algebras.
-We also show the equivalence between these two Manin triples.
-In Section 5, we introduce the notion of quadri-bialgebra as an equivalent bialgebra structure corresponding to the aforementioned Manin triples by assuming that there is a quadri-algebra structure on the dual space.
-In Section 6, we study the coboundary cases which lead to a construction from certain algebraic equations, which could be regarded as analogues of the classical Yang-Baxter equation.
-In Section 7, we recall some results in \cite{Bai3} which reduce the aforementioned algebraic equations in a simple form, namely, $Q$-equation referring to a set of two equations.
-We list some properties of $Q$-equation including the ones given in \cite{Bai3} from another point of view.
-In Section 8, we construct families of Nijenhuis operators and Rota-Baxter operators on certain ``double spaces" of quadri-algebras, including the Drinfeld $Q$-doubles obtained from quadri-bialgebras.
+In Section~\mref{sec:dend}, we recall some notions and basic facts on dendriform algebras and quadri-algebras.
+In Section~\mref{sec:manin}, we introduce the notion of a Manin triple of dendriform algebras associated to a nondegenerate 2-cocycle and then interpret it in terms of matched pairs of dendriform algebras.
+In Section~\mref{sec:match}, we consider the notion of a Manin triple of quadri-algebras associated to a nondegenerate invariant bilinear form and then interpret it in terms of matched pairs of quadri-algebras.
+We also show the equivalence between the two Manin triples introduced in the two sections.
+In Section~\mref{sec:qbial}, we define a quadri-bialgebra as a bialgebra structure equivalent to the aforementioned Manin triples by assuming that there is a quadri-algebra structure on the dual space.
+In Section~\mref{sec:cob}, we study the coboundary case which leads to a construction from certain algebraic equations, which could be regarded as analogues of the classical Yang-Baxter equation.
+In Section~\mref{sec:qeq}, we recall some results in \cite{Bai3} which reduce the aforementioned algebraic equations to a simple form, namely, \qeq referring to a set of two equations.
+We list some properties of \qeq including the ones given in \cite{Bai3} from another point of view.
+In Section~\mref{sec:double}, we construct families of Nijenhuis operators and Rota-Baxter operators on certain double spaces of quadri-algebras, including the Drinfeld $Q$-doubles obtained from quadri-bialgebras.